-Expand a set of irregularly sampled data points into spherical harmonics using a least squares inversion.
+Determine the spherical harmonic coefficients of an irregularly sampled function using a least squares inversion.

 Usage